hexagoncircle/ryan-mulligan-dev/src/blog/grid-stacks.md

 {% codepen "https://codepen.io/hexagoncircle/pen/gONvbNL/1a52c8d987cc2f6faf90dfe0b98310b2?editors=1100" %}

-## Limitations

-Each layout variation expects a specific odd-number of child elements to be rendered.
-I have explored ways of automatically adjusting the layout based on the element count but there were too many edge cases to consider.
-It created more problems than it solved.
-Additionally, while this layout works nicely on a wider viewport, it may not fare as well where less space is available.
-A `media` or `container` query ruleset can ensure our content adapts appropriately, but it certainly couldn't be a one-size-fits-all conditional set of styles.

 ## Bonus!
 Pyramid stacks

 In the above demo, scroll down further to discover some configurations for the *Grid Stack* that result in a pyramid-style stack.
-Maybe we can call it a pyragrid?
+Maybe _now_ we can call it a pyragrid.
 Still not sure about that one?
 Anyway, to achieve this layout involves a few extra ingredients.
 We'll need to adjust the `grid-column-start` position of the first element in each row.
 Let's jump right to the `grid-stack-15` example:

 ```scss
 .grid-stack-15 {